AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

-8. |SPARK| requires that an actual parameter corresponding to an in mode or in out mode formal parameter in a call must be fully initialized before the call; similarly, the callee is responsible for fully initializing any out-mode parameters before returning.
+8. |SPARK| requires that an actual parameter corresponding to an in mode or in out mode formal parameter in a call shall be fully initialized before the call; similarly, the callee is responsible for fully initializing any out-mode parameters before returning.

 #.
 In the case of a formal parameter of a specific tagged type T (or of a
-   private type whose full view is a specific tagged type), the set of components which must be initialized in order to meet these requirements depends on the Extensions_Visible aspect of the callee.
+   private type whose full view is a specific tagged type), the set of components which shall be initialized in order to meet these requirements depends on the Extensions_Visible aspect of the callee.
    If the aspect is False, then that set of components is the [statically known] set of nondiscriminant components of T.